Wavelet compressed, modified Hilbert transform in the space-time discretization of the heat equation: Conclusion and further directions

 We proposed a new, iterative solver for the very large, linear systems resulting from the sparse tensor-product discretizations.
 It is based on standard, BPX-type multilevel iterative solvers combined with the nested dissection $LU$ factorizations of the evolution operator, and we found that this results in $O(N_x)$ complexity solution of the fully discrete, sparse space-time (Petrov--)Galerkin approximation.

 Numerical experiments for first-order discretizations in space and time confirmed and illustrated the above findings.

-We address several directions for further work: in our consistency and discretization error bounds, we assumed maximal spatial and temporal regularity of solutions.
-While this regularity is available under conditions (such as compatible initial- and boundary data, sufficient smooth forcing, convex domains), the sparse space-time discretization and the multilevel solution algorithm adapt straightforwardly to more general situations: for non-compatible initial data, the solutions are known to exhibit an \emph{algebraic temporal singularity as $t\downarrow 0$}, and for nonconvex spatial domains $\domain$ solutions will exhibit corner singularities in space dimension $d=2$ and corner-edge singularities in addition in polyhedral $\domain\subset\mathbb{R}^3$, causing reduced convergence rates of Galerkin discretizations on (quasi-)uniform meshes.
+We indicate several directions for further work: in our consistency and discretization error bounds, we assumed maximal spatial and temporal regularity of solutions.
+While this regularity is available under conditions (such as compatible initial- and boundary data, sufficiently smooth forcing, convex domains), the sparse space-time discretization and the multilevel solution algorithm adapt straightforwardly to more general situations: for non-compatible initial data, the solutions are known to exhibit an \emph{algebraic temporal singularity as $t\downarrow 0$}, and for nonconvex spatial domains $\domain$ solutions will exhibit corner singularities in space dimension $d=2$ and corner-edge singularities in addition in polyhedral $\domain\subset\mathbb{R}^3$, causing reduced convergence rates of Galerkin discretizations on (quasi-)uniform meshes.
 Remedies restoring the full convergence rates afforded by Lagrangian finite element methods in $\domain$ consist of graded or bisection-tree meshes with corner (resp.\ corner-edge) refinement (see, e.g., \cite[Section~5.3]{PSZ23}), and by local addition of wavelet-coefficients in $(0,T)$ near $t=0$.
-In both cases, extensions of the presently proposed, fast solution algorithms are available (e.g.\ \cite{BPXgraded}) which would yield a performance comparable to the algorithms proposed here.
+In both cases, extensions of the presently proposed, fast elliptic multilevel solution algorithms are available (e.g.\ \cite{BPXgraded}).
+Combining tensorizations of these with the presently proposed, wavelet-based time discretization would yield a performance comparable to the algorithms proposed here.